medic/medic-docs/development/docs-style-guide.md

 Documentation Style Guide
 ---

 This style guide provides a set of editorial guidelines for anyone writing developer documentation for Medic Mobile or Community Health Toolkit projects.
 These are guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgment.

+**Note:** medic-docs does not involve release management and acceptance testing.
+Help us maintain the quality of our documentation by submiting a pull request (PR) with any suggested changes.
+One of the repository's maintainers will review the PR, request additional changes as needed, and merge the PR when it is ready.

 ## Table of Contents
 - [Language](#language)